 Your dedicated server’s or VPS’s memory limit can vary depending on your system’s capacity.
 You can increase or decrease the 256 MB memory limit in small increments, such as 128 MB, 256 MB, 512 MB, etc.

-Note: It is important to note that it is recommended to only make small adjustments to the memory limit for optimal performance and stability.
+Only make small adjustments to the memory limit for optimal performance and stability.
+Monitor your server’s RAM usage after changes.

 Implementing WordPress Security Salt Keys

 Enhancing your WordPress installation’s security is paramount, and one effective way to achieve this is by setting up WordPress security salt keys.
-These keys act as an augmented security shield, fortifying your WordPress site against potential threats and bolstering user authentication and data encryption.
+In essence, these keys act as an augmented security shield, fortifying your WordPress site against potential threats and bolstering user authentication and data encryption.

 Generating Security Salt Keys

-Note: Do not use the example lines provided here or elsewhere, as they are for illustrative purposes.
+Importantly, do not use the example lines provided here or elsewhere, as they are for illustrative purposes.
 Using pre-set salt keys can expose your site to vulnerabilities.
-Always generate distinct keys for every WordPress setup to ensure optimal security.
+Therefore, always generate distinct keys for every WordPress setup to ensure optimal security.

 Integrating Security Salt Keys